Saasufy/saasufy-components/README.md

 Used for rendering models using a template.

+### input-provider

+An input component which can pass data to other components (or HTML elements) via custom attributes.
+A common use case for it is to pass user input to `collection-browser` or `model-viewer` to display relevant data loaded from Saasufy (e.g. based on a user query).
+This component can be configured to provide its data to multiple components (consumers) via custom attributes.
+Note that an `input-provider` only targets elements which are downstream from its parent element in the HTML hierarchy.

 ### confirm-modal

 A modal component to prompt the user for confirmation before performing sensitive operations.